Comedogenic: pore clogging; cause of blackheads and pimples.

 Pure Corn Oil

 By Sandy Alcide.
-Founder and Product Developer of Motion Medica skin care.Copyright 2011.
+Cosmetic Biochemist.
+Founder of Motion Medica skin care.Copyright 2011.
 All rights reserved.